 Borovac-Pinheiro et al (2018) write that, “The current definition of [postpartum haemorrhage] is inadequate for early recognition of this important cause of maternal death that is responsible for >80,000 deaths worldwide in 2015.
 A stronger definition of postpartum hemorrhage should include both blood loss and clinical signs of cardiovascular changes after delivery, which would help providers to identify postpartum hemorrhage more promptly and accurately.
 Along with the amount of blood loss, clinical signs, and specifically the shock index (heart rate divided by systolic blood pressure) appear to aid in more accurate diagnosis of postpartum hemorrhage.”

-One reason that I find this so interesting is that I’m currently creating an online course on this topic, and Nadine Edwards and I are in the very last stages of updating Birthing Your Placenta; a popular book written to help women make decisions about the birth of their placenta, which is also very popular among midwives, doulas, childbirth educators and other birth workers!
+One reason that I find this so interesting is that I run an online course on this topic, and Nadine Edwards and I have recently updated Birthing Your Placenta; a popular book written to help women make decisions about the birth of their placenta, which is also very popular among midwives, doulas, childbirth educators and other birth workers!